doughadley/NetWorthTracker/README.md

     *   Import transaction history from CSV files (supports Chase, Amex, BofA formats).
     *   Categorize spending into a customizable hierarchy (e.g., "Food:Groceries").
     *   Classify expenses as 'Non-Discretionary', 'Discretionary', or 'One-Time' to analyze spending habits.
+    *   When searching, a "Select All Results" button allows for bulk-editing all matching transactions at once.
 *   **AI-Powered Insights**: Use the Google Gemini API to analyze expenses and automatically identify spending anomalies.
 *   **Budgeting Tools**: Create and manage detailed budgets based on your historical spending data.
 *   **Full Data Portability**: Export and import all your assets, expenses, and historical data in JSON format.